 1 pack fruit pectin (e.g., Sure Jell, 1 ¾ oz)

+I love this marmalade.
 From my friend Becky Lyons, who got it originally from Southern Living.
 I’m always looking for good recipes to use the fruits I grow in my yard.
 There was a big pear tree there when I moved to Harriet Drive.
-Occasionally I will get do use some of the pears when the raccoons and squirrels leave me a few.
+Occasionally I will get to use some of the pears when the raccoons and squirrels leave me a few.

 No comments: